-All our African wax print fabric is locally sourced from a small, family run business in Tanzania, East Africa.
-Our African menswear and modern African clothing for women is lovingly handmade by our talented team of tailors from scratch in their own independent workshops.
+All our African wax print fabric is locally sourced from a small, family-run business in Tanzania, East Africa.
+Our African menswear and modern African clothing for women are lovingly handmade by our talented team of tailors from scratch in their own independent workshops.

 Our social mission is to empower our tailors to improve their livelihoods with each colourful and unique garment that they make!
 Your purchase will help our tailors to grow their businesses organically.
 So far they have been able to invest in new sewing machines, hire and train new staff and move to larger premises.